 The different colors on Google Maps generally refer to varying types of government jurisdictions, natural features, and civic areas…

-What Do the Different Colors Mean on Google Maps?
+What do the colors mean on Google Maps?

-- White represents lack of any vegetation… sand dunes, mountain peaks
+White: complete lack of vegetation, sand dunes, glaciers, mountain peaks